metio/terraform-provider-k8s/docs/data-sources/data_fluid_io_dataset_v1alpha1_manifest.md

 - `access_modes` (List of String) AccessModes contains all ways the volume backing the PVC can be mounted
 - `data_restore_location` (Attributes) DataRestoreLocation is the location to load data of dataset  been backuped (see [below for nested schema](#nestedatt--spec--data_restore_location))
-- `mounts` (Attributes List) Mount Points to be mounted on cache runtime. <br> This field can be empty because some runtimes don't need to mount external storage (e.g. <a href='https://v6d.io/'>Vineyard</a>). (see [below for nested schema](#nestedatt--spec--mounts))
+- `mounts` (Attributes List) Mount Points to be mounted on cache runtime. <br>This field can be empty because some runtimes don't need to mount external storage (e.g.<a href='https://v6d.io/'>Vineyard</a>). (see [below for nested schema](#nestedatt--spec--mounts))
-- `node_affinity` (Attributes) NodeAffinity defines constraints that limit what nodes this dataset can be cached to.
-This field influences the scheduling of pods that use the cached dataset. (see [below for nested schema](#nestedatt--spec--node_affinity))
+- `node_affinity` (Attributes) NodeAffinity defines constraints that limit what nodes this dataset can be cached to.This field influences the scheduling of pods that use the cached dataset. (see [below for nested schema](#nestedatt--spec--node_affinity))
 - `owner` (Attributes) The owner of the dataset (see [below for nested schema](#nestedatt--spec--owner))
-- `placement` (String) Manage switch for opening Multiple datasets single node deployment or not TODO(xieydd) In future, evaluate node resources and runtime resources to decide whether to turn them on
+- `placement` (String) Manage switch for opening Multiple datasets single node deployment or notTODO(xieydd) In future, evaluate node resources and runtime resources to decide whether to turn them on
 - `runtimes` (Attributes List) Runtimes for supporting dataset (e.g. AlluxioRuntime) (see [below for nested schema](#nestedatt--spec--runtimes))
 - `shared_encrypt_options` (Attributes List) SharedEncryptOptions is the encryptOption to all mount (see [below for nested schema](#nestedatt--spec--shared_encrypt_options))
 - `shared_options` (Map of String) SharedOptions is the options to all mount